NamanGarg12/Web3_Saas/README.md

 ### Web3 bits

+## Issues Faced :
+1. Portgre and neon console connection :
+   Issue: Files where not in proper structure that is prisma file must be in backend but was outside backend due to which package.json was misasing and unable top connect

 Codes:<br>
 npm init -y: used to create new package.json file for Node.js project<br>
 npx tsc --init : used to get the typescript file for the Project<br>